 \section{Background}

-\emph{The many-body expansion} \cite{Drautz2004} of an atomistic system's potential energy,
+\emph{The many-body expansion} \cite{Drautz2004} of an atomistic system's potential energy

-is a sum of $N$-body potentials, $V_N$, that depend on atom positions~${\bf R}_i$ and element species~$\sigma_i$, and the prefactors account for double-counting.
+is a sum of $N$-body potentials~$V_N$ that depend on atom positions~${\bf R}_i$ and element species~$\sigma_i$, where the prefactors account for double-counting.
 Assuming transferability of the $V_N$ across configurations provides the basis for empirical and machine-learning potentials.

-In this study, we omit the species dependency as well as the reference energies $E_0$ and $\frac{1}{1!} \sum_i V_1({\bf R}_i,\sigma_i)$ in the equations, and subsume the factorial prefactors into the potentials $V$ for simplicity.
+In this study, we omit the species dependency as well as the reference energies $E_0$ and $\frac{1}{1!} \sum_i V_1({\bf R}_i,\sigma_i)$ and subsume the factorial prefactors into the potentials~$V$ for simplicity.
 The extension to multi-component systems is straightforward and implemented in the accompanying program code.

-\emph{Traditional empirical potentials} often have rigid functional forms with a small number of tunable parameters, optimized to reproduce experimental quantities such as lattice parameters and elastic coefficients, as well as calculated quantities from first principles, such as energies of crystal structures, defects, and surfaces~\cite{rapaport2004,Martinez2013, Ragasa2019}.
+\emph{Traditional empirical potentials} often have rigid functional forms with a small number of tunable parameters.
+These are optimized to reproduce experimental quantities, such as lattice parameters and elastic coefficients, as well as calculated quantities from first principles, such as energies of crystal structures, defects, and surfaces~\cite{rapaport2004,Martinez2013, Ragasa2019}.
 Typically this requires global optimization, e.g., via simulated annealing and substantial human effort.

 \emph{Pair potentials} truncate \cref{eq:manybodyexpansion} after two-body terms,

 where~$r_{ij}$ is the distance between atoms~$i$ and~$j$.
 These potentials are limited to systems where higher-order terms such as angular and dihedral interactions are negligible.
 The functional forms of the Lennard-Jones (LJ)~\cite{Jones1924} potential